Residency brief

 Our Space

-The Khirki neighbourhood, a dense urban village settlement in the heart of the city, was formerly an agricultural farmland, with a history dating back to the 13th century.
-Today, Khirki is a melting pot of cultures, with small-time entrepreneurs, labour-based workers, sweatshop workers, artists, migrants and refugees from Afghanistan, Nigeria, Somalia, and Ivory Coast.
+The Khirkee Extension neighbourhood, a dense urban village settlement in the heart of the city was an erstwhile agricultural farmland with its history dating back to the 13th century.
+Today, Khirkee is a melting pot of cultures where a transient and diverse population has shaped the neighborhood’s character.
+From small-time entrepreneurs, labour-based workers, sweatshop workers, artists, to migrants and refugees from Afghanistan, Nigeria, Somalia and the Ivory Coast find home in this area.
+Khrikee stands out as an unconventional part of Delhi; being here can feel like living on the edge.
 Artists who are residents at Khoj Studios inevitably begin to respond to this immediate geopolitical context of the Khoj neighbourhood.

 Residency conditions

-• The resident will receive a fixed stipend of INR.
-70,000 per month to cover his/her food and living expenses.
+• The resident will receive a residency grant of INR.
+50,000 per month.

 • The resident’s travel costs to and from his/her home address will be covered by the French Institute in India.